cvqnguyen/formula_1_exploration/README.md

  corr | 0.0618
  pvalue | 5.245E-21

- While the p-value for this test is low, the correlation of the rank and finishing position is also very low.
-Meaning there is a very weak correlation of the two value and the null hypothesis cannot be rejected.
+ While the p-value for this test is very low, the correlation of the rank and finishing position is also very low (< 0.1).
+There is a very weak correlation of the two values and the null hypothesis cannot be rejected.

- With using the population data instead of a sample population data,
+## Discussion/Further Analysis
+Upon further research, the reasoning behind

 ## Further Research